 For some of the best views of Cape Town, make your up to the summit of Lion’s Head.
 It’s an easy hike for all levels, and you’ll even get to climb up chain ladders!

-Hiking Lion’s Head at sunrise is one of the best things to do in Cape Town in the winter.
+Hiking Lion’s Head at sunrise is one of the best things to do in Cape Town during winter.
 You don’t have to wake up poes early (I’m looking at you 4:00 am summer wake up calls) and you’ll have the summit to yourself.

 Sunset is a more popular time to summit the mountain.
 If you’re visiting the city in the summertime, expect long lines as people wait their turn to go up the ladders.